List of Magical Girl Site characters: Kosame's team

 Asahi is a seemingly popular and athletic girl that goes to a different school than Kosame's group, but received her wand from the same site.
 She is often seen in the city with many males surrounding her.
-Her wand is a necklace that enables super human speed and strength.
+Her wand is a necklace that grants her super human speed and strength.
 Her emblem is the letter H. While using her wand, her orange hair fades into magenta colour.
-Asahi's unfortunate background that caused her to be chosen as a magical girl is caused by the fact that she was a victim of domestic violence on the part of her father, who beat her, her mother and her little siblings, later, the girl killed him, and she was able to resume a normal life together with her mother and siblings.
+Asahi's unfortunate background that caused her to be chosen as a magical girl is caused by the fact that she was a victim of domestic violence on the part of her father, who beat her, along with her mother and her little siblings, later, the girl killed him, and she was able to resume a normal life together with her mother and siblings.